ALL THE WRONG NOTES: CHARLES IVES at 150

 • III: Music for quarter-tone pianos

 Oct.
-31, 2024 • Thomas Feng and Jack Yarbrough present Ives’ Three Quarter-Tone Piecesfor two pianos, one de-tuned by a quarter-tone.
-Bookending the Ives will be two solo works from Tui St. George Tucker and Georg Friedrich Haas, each played by one pianist on two pianos simultaneously.
-Now, how does that work?
+31, 2024 • Thomas Feng and Jack Yarbrough present Ives’ Three Quarter-Tone Piecesfor two pianos alongside solo works from Tui St. George Tucker and Georg Friedrich Haas, each played by one pianist on two pianos simultaneously.

 • IV: Music for piano PLUS

 Nov.
-12, 2024 • ALL THE WRONG NOTES: Charles Ives at 150 concludes on Nov.
-12 with Charles Ives’ rambunctious Piano Trio, performed by Boston-based Trio Gaia.
-Also on the program are works by Rzewski, Ives, and a world premiere by Jasmine Morris.
-Featuring Xak Bjerken, Isaac Dorio, Federico Ercoli, Grant Houston, and Ariel Mo.
+12, 2024 • Works by Rzewski, Ives, and a world premiere by Jasmine Morris.
+Featuring Trio Gaia, Xak Bjerken, Isaac Dorio, Federico Ercoli, Grant Houston, and Ariel Mo.

 This event was made possible by the generous sponsorship of the Cornell Department of Music, Ensemble X, Cornell Council for the Arts, Cornell Center for Historical Keyboards, and the Society for the Humanities.